 Cookies and Cream Cinnamon Rolls are dessert and breakfast rolled into one.
 The chocolate batter is made with chocolate sandwich cookie crumbs and the rolls are filled with more crushed chocolate sandwich cookies!
 Topped with a vanilla glaze, these Cookies and Cream Cinnamon Rolls are sweet and delicious.
 The best part is, they’re gluten free, nut free, egg free and easily dairy free (vegan)!

-Cinnamon rolls are amazing as they are but adding chocolate sandwich cookies and making the dough chocolate, makes them beyond amazing.
+Cinnamon rolls are amazing as they are but adding chocolate sandwich cookies and making the dough chocolate, makes them beyond amazing like in my Cookies and Cream Cupcakes.

 Reasons to Love These Rolls